stemmww/Self_Blog_project/README.md

 # Personal Blog Project

-This is a feature-rich personal blog project built with Go (Golang) and PostgreSQL.
-It provides a RESTful API for managing users and articles and includes a frontend for user interactions.
+This is a multifunctional personal blog project built on Go (Golang) programming language and PostgreSQL object-relational database management system.
+This project provides RESTful API for managing users and articles and includes HTML , CSS, JS frontend for user interaction.
+The project includes roles (admin, user) for distribution of features.
+Admins have full access to the user database and can also manage, modify the database.
+User role includes viewing articles of other users, as well as the ability to create your own article.
+With all the functionality you can read below.

 ## Features

 ### Backend Features

-- **User Management**:
+  **User Management**:

-  - Create, Read, Update, and Delete (CRUD) operations for users.
+- Create, Read, Update, and Delete (CRUD) operations with filtering, sorting, and pagination.
+- Role-based access control (Admin/User).
-  - User search with filtering and sorting.
+- User profile with image upload.

+**Authentication and Authorization**:
+- Secure user login with JWT tokens.
+- Email-based verification using verification codes.

+**Article Management**:
-  - Pagination support for large user datasets.
+- Full CRUD operations for articles.
-- **Article Management**:
+- Author attribution.

+**WebSocket Support Chat**:
+- Real-time chat for users and administrators.
+- Separate chat windows for users and admins.
+- Persistent chat history stored in PostgreSQL.

+**Payment Processing**:
+- Integrated payment microservice.
+- Secure payment with simulated card processing.
-  - Create, Read, and Fetch articles linked to specific users.
+- Payment receipts emailed to users.

-  - Author selection from registered users during article creation.
-- **Rate Limiting**:
-  - Middleware to limit the number of requests per user to prevent abuse.
-- **Email Functionality**:
+**Email Services**:
+- Email verification upon registration.
 - Send emails (plain text and with file attachments) to users.
 - Uses SMTP server for secure email delivery.

+**Rate Limiting**:
+- Limits requests to prevent abuse.

+**Logging**:
+- Structured logging using Logrus.

 ### Frontend Features
 - **Dynamic User Management**: